Putin accused of Soviet tactics in drafting new history book

 But he is winning support by praising some Soviet achievements, with many, mostly elderly, Russians looking back with nostalgia.

-He has revived the Soviet anthem, Soviet-style military parades and a Soviet-era medal for labour, and critics say he uses Soviet-style tactics against dissent - a charge he denies.
-(Additional reporting by Ian Bateson and Alexei Anishchuk, Writing by Gabriela Baczynska, Editing by Timothy Heritage and Giles Elgood)
+He has revived the Soviet anthem, Soviet-style military parades and a Soviet-era medal for labor, and critics say he uses Soviet-style tactics against dissent - a charge he denies.

+Additional reporting by Ian Bateson and Alexei Anishchuk, Writing by Gabriela Baczynska, Editing by Timothy Heritage and Giles Elgood